All Episodes

 But how would she be different on so many fronts?

-I mean, we we're talking about fiscal responsibility.
+I mean, we're talking about fiscal responsibility.

-And on health care, I think that she learned a lot through trying to achieve health care the first time that really has enabled her to articulate a plan that will be politically viable while covering everyone.
+And on health care, I think that she learned a lot through trying to achieve health care at the first time that really has enabled her to articulate a plan that will be politically viable while covering everyone.

 By the way, you know, I slipped up here, folks.